arbor-sim/arbor/doc/labels.rst

 Locsets
 ~~~~~~~~~~~

-A *locset* is a list of locations on a morphology.
+A *locset* is a set of locations on a morphology, specifically a *multiset*,
-Locsets are multisets: they may contain multiple instances of the same location.
+which may contain multiple instances of the same location, for example:
-*Locations* are used to place countable entities on the morphology, such as synapses, gap junction
-sites, voltage recorders and current clamps.
-Locsets are also used as building blocks for region and locset definitions.

 * The center of the soma.
 * The locations of inhibitory synapses.